j-d-carmichael/quilk/README.md

   chokidar_options: {
     awaitWriteFinish: false
   },

+  // Stop the watcher being triggered multiple times by other watchers, this grace time defaults to 500.
+  watcher_wait_between_changes: 500,

   // Additional modules to run for live or staging, eg node_minify for js and css
   release_commands_or_modules: {